Hellblazer/Prime-Mover/framework/README.md

 int getEvent()
-Event getSource()       // For source chain tracking void execute()          // Run the event
+Event getSource()       // For source chain tracking void execute()          // Run the event public Continuation getContinuation()  // Get continuation state (public for cross-package use) public void setTime(long time)         // Set event time (public for cross-package use)
 ```

+**Visibility Notes:**
+The `getContinuation()` and `setTime()` methods are public to allow the `desmoj-ish` module to properly manage blocking event continuations.
+This is intentional and supports the architecture where blocking primitives reside in the separate `desmoj-ish` module while maintaining tight integration with the core runtime.

 #### Event Queue Implementation
 Standard Java `PriorityQueue` for efficient time-ordered event queue management.